Universality in volume law entanglement of pure quantum states: Results

 Thus far, we have shown that broad classes of thermal quantum states obey our analytical formula~\eqref{FitFunc}.
 Finally, we demonstrate its practical applications and advantages.
-The example we take here is a problem of the phase transition between an ETH phase and a many-body localization (MBL)~\cite{MBLETH2016,MBLPalHuse2010} phase, where the volume law of entanglement provides an important diagnostic to distinguish the two phases~\cite{Pollmann2014, MBLTransition2015}.
+The example we take here is a problem of the phase transition between an ETH phase and a MBL~\cite{MBLETH2016,MBLPalHuse2010} phase, where the volume law of entanglement provides an important diagnostic to distinguish the two phases~\cite{Pollmann2014, MBLTransition2015}.

 MBL is defined as a disorder-induced localization in interacting systems and has recently been an active field of research because of the nontrivial interplay between the interactions and the disorder.
-Meanwhile, the ETH phase is a phase where ETH holds, and it appears when the strength of the disorder in a system is sufficiently weak (or absent).
+Meanwhile, the ETH phase is the phase where ETH holds, and it appears when the strength of the disorder in a system is sufficiently weak (or absent).
 There is considered to be a continuous phase transition between the ETH phase and the MBL phase when the strength of disorder varies at a fixed energy density (temperature) of the system.

 Since MBL essentially involves interactions, it is difficult to study them analytically, and one often resorts to numerical approaches.
-One of the simple diagnostics for ETH and MBL employed in such numerical studies is the $n$-th EE per site $s_n$, which will exhibit a transition from being non-zero (ETH phase) to being zero (MBL phase) in the thermodynamic limit.
-Most previous studies have utilized $s_{n, \mathrm{center}} = S_n(L/2)/(L/2)$~\cite{Pollmann2014, MBLTransition2015,PollmannTiEv2012, Singh2016}, the EE per site at the {\it center} of the system, as an estimate of $s_n$.
-The $s_{n, \mathrm{center}}$, however, includes a systematic error of $O(1/L)$ from the correct value of $s_n$ in the thermodynamic limit because of the deviation of the $n$RPC from the volume law at the center of the system.
-This error harm analyses of the ETH-MBL transition since the system size $L$ accessible by numerical methods is not very large, $L \sim 22$.
+One of the simple diagnostics for ETH and MBL employed in such numerical studies is the $n$-th R\'enyi EE per site $s_n$, which will exhibit a transition from being non-zero (ETH phase) to being zero (MBL phase) in the thermodynamic limit.
+Most previous studies have utilized $s_{n, \mathrm{center}} = S_n(L/2)/(L/2)$~\cite{Pollmann2014, MBLTransition2015,PollmannTiEv2012, Singh2016}, the EE per site at the center of the system, as an estimate of $s_n$.
+As we see in the inset of Fig.~\ref{Fig TPQ}, however, the $s_{n, \mathrm{center}}$ includes a systematic error of $O(1/L)$ from the correct value of $s_n$ in the thermodynamic limit because of the deviation of the $n$RPC from the volume law at the center of the system.
+This error harms analyses of the ETH-MBL transition since the system size $L$ accessible by numerical methods is not very large, $L \sim 22$.